Impulse Response Analysis of Structural Nonlinear Time Series Models: Introduction

 Linearity is a foundational assumption in structural time series modeling.
 For example, large classes of macroeconomic models in modern New Keynesian theory can be linearized, justifying the use of the linear time series toolbox from a theoretical point of view.
 The seminal work of \cite{simsMacroeconomicsReality1980} on vector autoregressive (VAR) models brought the study of dynamic economic relationships into focus within the macro-econometric literature, for which the estimation and analysis of impulse response functions (IRFs) is key \citep{hamilton1994TimeSeriesAnalysis,lutkepohlNewIntroductionMultiple2005,kilianStructuralVectorAutoregressive2017}.
 The local projection (LP) approach of \cite{jordaEstimationInferenceImpulse2005} has also gained popularity as a flexible and easy-to-implement alternative.

-Linear models are, however, limited in the kind of effects that they can describe.
-Asymmetries in monetary policy and non-proportional shock effects are now commonly studied.
-Yet, most works rely on essentially parametric nonlinear specifications.
-For example, \cite{tenreyro2016pushing} study both sign and size effects of monetary policy (MP) shocks using censoring and cubic transformations, respectively. \cite{caggianoEconomicPolicyUncertainty2017,pellegrinoUncertaintyMonetaryPolicy2021} and \cite{caggianoUncertaintyShocksGreat2021} use multiplicative interacted VAR models to estimate effects of uncertainty and MP shocks.
-From a macro-finance perspective, \cite{forniNonlinearTransmissionFinancial2023,forniAsymmetricEffectsNews2023} study the economic effects of financial shocks following the quadratic VMA specification \citep{debortoliAsymmetricEffectsMonetary2020}. \cite{gambettiBadNewsGood2022} study news shocks asymmetries by imposing that news changes enter an autoregressive model through a threshold map.
+Linear econometrics models are, however, limited in the kind of effects that they can describe.
+In nonlinear DGPs, linear VARs as well as standard LP methods can only reconstruct the best linear impulse responses approximation \citep{plagborg-mollerLocalProjectionsVARs2021}.
+And even though asymmetries in monetary policy and non-proportional shock effects are now commonly studied, most works still rely on parametric specifications.
+For example, \cite{tenreyro2016pushing} study both sign and size effects of monetary policy (MP) shocks using censoring and cubic transformations, respectively. \cite{caggianoEconomicPolicyUncertainty2017,pellegrinoUncertaintyMonetaryPolicy2021} and \cite{caggianoUncertaintyShocksGreat2021} use multiplicative interacted VAR models to estimate the effects of uncertainty and MP shocks.
+From a macro-finance perspective, \cite{forniNonlinearTransmissionFinancial2023,forniAsymmetricEffectsNews2023} study the economic effects of financial shocks following a quadratic VMA specification \citep{debortoliAsymmetricEffectsMonetary2020}. \cite{gambettiBadNewsGood2022} study news shocks asymmetries by imposing that news changes enter an autoregressive model through a threshold map.
 Parametric nonlinear specifications are also common prescriptions in time-varying models \citep{auerbachMeasuringOutputResponses2012,caggianoEstimatingFiscalMultipliers2015} and state-dependent models \citep{ramey2018government,goncalvesStatedependentLocalProjections2024}.